• Skip to primary navigation

 Four images for baked mac and cheese with cauliflower.
 1. Chopped cauliflower on a cutting board.
 2. Shredded cheddar cheese on a cutting board.
 3. Creamy sauce in a Dutch oven.
 4. Cheese sauce being stirred in a Dutch oven.

-Quick Guide: How to Make Roasted Cauliflower Mac and Cheese
+At a Glance: How to Make Roasted Cauliflower Mac and Cheese

 • First, roast the cauliflower and onions.